robpre/packagify/README.md

 Packagify HTML into a single http request by inlining all the linked assets (CSS, JS).

-Packagify will attempt to turn resources and references to external stylesheets, scripts and images (images coming soon).
+Packagify will attempt to turn resources and references to external stylesheets, scripts and images.

 The module attempts to fetch resource, whether that be off disk, or from a remote server, and then squash the resources using a css minification and a js uglifier.